morhendos/casino-liga/docs/DESIGN-UPDATES.md

 - Create a standardized icon system that aligns with the brand's angular aesthetic
 - Develop animated micro-interactions for better user engagement
-- Implement a dark theme toggle with better accessibility considerations
+- Further enhance the dark theme with better accessibility considerations
 - Create a more comprehensive design system documentation
 - Develop a component library for faster implementation of consistent UI elements
 - Consider adding subtle animations to interactive elements